kachkaev/njt/README.md

 ### 🟢 DuckDuckGo bang

-> I'll submit the bang to DuckDuckGo as soon as the MVP is ready
+> DuckDuckGo bang is awaiting approval

 <s>If you use [duckduckgo.com](https://duckduckgo.com/) as your primary search engine, type `!njt <package> [destination]` in its search field (note the leading exclamation mark).
 This trick is possible thanks to DuckDuckGo’s awesome [bang feature](https://duckduckgo.com/bang).</s>